 In August 2024, the Dirección General de Aguas issued a resolution assessing fines totaling approximately \$87,000 related to the location of where water was extracted for the Phase IV drill campaign.
-The Company has engaged Chilean counsel to assist and advise it in this matter.
+The Company has appealed this resolution and engaged a Chilean counsel to assist with the process.